-5.1.1 Conduct the tests in this protocol using the Euro NCAP Pedestrian Target (EPTa and EPTc) dressed in a black shirt and blue trousers, as shown in Figure 5 below.
-The EPT replicates the visual, radar, LIDAR and PMD attributes of a typical pedestrian, and is impactable at differential speeds up to 60km/h without causing significant damage to the VUT or EPT.
+5.1.1 Conduct the tests in this protocol using the Euro NCAP Pedestrian Target (EPTa and EPTc) and Euro NCAP Bicyclist and bike Target (EBT) dressed in a black shirt and blue trousers, as shown in Figure 6 below.
+The EPT and EBT replicate the visual, radar, LIDAR and PMD attributes of a typical pedestrian and bicyclist respectively, and is impactable without causing significant damage to the VUT.

-Figure 5: Euro NCAP Pedestrian Targets (EPTa and EPTc)
+Figure 6: Euro NCAP Pedestrian and Bicyclist and bike Targets (EPTa, EPTc and EBT)

-- 5.1.2 To ensure repeatable results the propulsion system and EPT must meet the requirements as detailed in ANNEX A.
+- 5.1.2 To ensure repeatable results the propulsion system, EPT and EBT must meet the requirements as detailed in Articulated Pedestrian Target Specification document version 1.0 and Bicyclist Target Specification document version 1.0.

-- 5.1.3 The EPT is designed to work with the following types of sensors:
+- 5.1.3 The EPT and EBT are designed to work with the following types of sensors:

 - Radar (24 and 77 GHz)

 - LIDAR

 - Camera

-- PMD

-When a manufacturer believes that the EPT is not suitable for another type of sensor system used by the VUT but not listed above, the manufacturer is asked to contact the Euro NCAP Secretariat.
+When a manufacturer believes that the EPT or EBT is not suitable for another type of sensor system used by the VUT but not listed above, the manufacturer is asked to contact the Euro NCAP Secretariat.